Depth gauge: Bourdon tube depth gauge

-Membrane Depth Gauge
+Membrane depth gauge

 In a membrane depth gauge, the water presses onto a metal canister with a flexible end, which is deflected proportionally to external pressure.
 Deflection of the membrane is amplified by a lever and gear mechanism and transferred to an indicator pointer like in an aneroid barometer.
 The pointer may push a trailing pointer which does not return by itself, and indicates the maximum.
 This type of gauge can be quite accurate when corrected for temperature variations.

 Strain gauges may be used to convert the pressure on a membrane to electrical resistance, which can be converted to an analog signal by a Wheatstone bridge This signal can be processed to provide a signal proportional to pressure, which may be digitised for further processing and display.

 Piezoresistive pressure sensors

-Piezoresistive pressure sensors use the variation of resistivity of silicon with stress.
-A piezoresistive sensor consists of a silicon diaphragm on which silicon resistors are diffused during the manufacturing process.
-The diaphragm is bonded to a silicon wafer.
-The signal must be corrected for temperature variations.
-These pressure sensors are commonly used in dive computers.
+Piezoresistive pressure sensors exploit the stress-dependent resistivity of silicon.
+A micromachined silicon diaphragm carries diffused/implanted resistors near high-stress regions and is wired as a Wheatstone bridge, so applied pressure produces a differential output roughly proportional to diaphragm stress.
+Bridge offset and span vary strongly with temperature; commercial modules therefore include an on-die temperature sensor and factory calibration, and the raw bridge signal is digitally compensated over the operating range.
+Gel-isolated piezoresistive modules are widely used for water-depth measurement in dive computers, where compensated pressure is converted to depth.